Inductees

 2011

-• Evelyn Daniel Anderson (1926-1998) Becoming a paraplegic at age four and considered her disability only a "physical inconvenience" she was the catalyst for the Alabama Legislature to change a law prohibiting the handicapped from teaching and became the first handicapped teacher hired by Alabama Public Schools.
-She was honored as an outstanding educator, community volunteer and advocate for the disabled.
+- Evelyn Daniel Anderson (1926-1998) - Paraplegic educator who became the catalyst for the Alabama Legislature's repeal of a law that had prohibited the handicapped from teaching.
+She became the first handicapped teacher hired by Alabama Public Schools.
+She was an outstanding educator, community volunteer and advocate for the disabled.

 2012